 The special features of the Journal

-Origin and Evolution of the Journal
+Origins and evolution of the Journal

 The Canadian Journal of Regional Science began publication in 1978 at the Regional and Urban Studies Centre, Institute of Public Affairs, Dalhousie University under the co-editorship of Andrew S. Harvey and William J. Coffey.
 In 1988 the editorship (and production) moved to INRS-Urbanisation at the Université du Québec a Montréal with Professor Jacques Ledent as editor.

 The year 2010 marked an important milestone as the first issue of Volume 33 saw the journal move to an online, open access format.
-A year later, Professor John Miron of the University of Toronto Scarborough assumed the editorship with Volume 34 (2011), along with Yann Fournis (Université du Québec à Rimouski) and Jean Dubé (Université Laval) as French co-Editors.
+A year later, Professor John Miron of the University of Toronto Scarborough assumed the editorship with Volume 34 (2011), along with Yann Fournis (Université du Québec à Rimouski) and Jean Dubé (Université Laval) as French co-editors.

 With the publication of Volume 42 (2019), Jean Dubé (Université Laval) and Sébastien Breau (McGill University) have taken the lead as co-editors of the journal.
 While the journal has been redesigned with an entirely new layout, new website and a new partnership with Érudit, its main objective continues to be publishing high-quality work that advances our understanding of regional issues.